Lithuanian National Radio and Television

 LRT is the largest media group in Lithuania and is publicly owned.
-Therefore, its fundamental mission is to serve the public interest and the public’s right to trustworthy and objective information.
-Radio and television services are now operating from LRT headquarters in Vilnius.
-LRT radijas, the main LRT radio station, has the biggest share in Lithuanian radio market and pays most of attention to the operative news and educative on-air production.
+Its main purpose is to serve the public interest and the public's right to trustworthy and objective information.
+LRT's radio and television services operate from its headquarters in Vilnius.
+LRT radijas, the main LRT radio station, has the biggest share in the Lithuanian radio market and pays most of attention to the operative news and educative on-air production.

 History

 The Lithuanian Radio started regular broadcasting on 12 June 1926.
 The television service has been broadcasting since 30 April 1957.
 In 1965, radio broadcasts were started in English.
 In 1975, the first coloured programme from LRT was broadcast.
 Radio and television services are now operating from LRT headquarters in Vilnius, the capital of Lithuania.
-At the end of 2019, LRT employed approx. 600 people.

-In May 2007 LRT started a project of converting all of its films, including some five thousand hours of cinefilm and some 30,000 hours of videotapes to digital.
+As of 2025, LRT employs approximately 670 people.
+In May 2007, LRT started a project of converting all of its films, including some five thousand hours of cinefilm and some 30,000 hours of videotapes to digital.
 The oldest entry dates back to 1895.

-LRT comprises seven media channels broadcasting nation-wide.
+LRT comprises seven media channels broadcasting nationwide.
 The content of all the channels is integrated and shared across all three platforms: television, radio, and on-line (web-portal and LRT's accounts on social media networks).
 LRT produces around two-thirds of its content in-house, while one third is commissioned from external producers.

 In delivering international news coverage, LRT cooperates with private and public media, including Deutsche Welle, Voice of America, Radio Free Europe/Radio Liberty, and others.
 LRT was admitted as a fully active member of the European Broadcasting Union on 1 January 1993.
 From the restoration of independence in 1991 to 31 December 1992, LRT was a member of the International Radio and Television Organisation.